 On the side of the box you have the logo of the brand, and on the back the main features, among which it stands out that it is compatible with Strava (in terms of automatic data synchronization) and that it can reach an autonomy of up to 25 hours

-We open the box to reveal the watch.
-The opening is a "jeweler's box".
+We open the case to reveal the watch.
+The opening is of the "jeweler" type.

 This unit is the HR version and comes with the pulse sensor.
 If you buy the normal version, you will only receive the rest: the timing and charging cable and a small instruction manual.